Economic Opportunity Fundes Annual Budget and Tax Briefing

 Watch Party Goals

-The purpose of the watch parties is to help funders:
+The purpose of the watch parties is to help state and local funders:

 • Gain a better understanding of this year’s pressing federal budget and tax issues;